The blog

 As highlighted in enterprise workplace research, hybrid work has fundamentally changed how space is used, making data visibility essential for effective office planning.

-Desk Booking Only Works as Part of a System
+Desk Management Only Works as Part of a System

 Together, these create a workplace that is: